 Delivering an exceptional volunteer experience requires a lot of moving parts to come together, which is why many organizations invest in volunteer management software (also known as a VMS).
 A VMS offers managers the opportunity to build an exceptional volunteer experience from recruitment and scheduling to shift check-in and check-out while collecting important volunteer data along the way.

-There are many ways to bring in more donations to your organization, but harnessing the untapped potential of your existing pool of volunteers and corporate partners offers your team a fantastic opportunity.
+There are many ways to bring in more donations to your organization, but harnessing the untapped potential of volunteers and corporate partners offers your team a fantastic opportunity.
 Whether you decide to start with a simple donation button on your volunteer webpage or dive right into a fully integrated technology solution to make the most of all your donor and volunteer data, any step you take is a good step toward meeting and surpassing your goals.

 This guest post was originally provided by InitLive and has been updated by the Virtuous Team.